objectpartners/culture-slides/slides/index.md

-## The new generation of developers
+## Building a Culture of Innovation